pulkit0512/Java8Features/ReadMe.md

 • summingInt()/summingLong()/summingDouble() – this collector returns the sum as a result.

 • averagingInt()/averagingLong()/averagingDouble() – this collector returns the average as a result.

+#### Terminal Operations - groupingBy()
+• groupingBy() collector is equivalent to the groupBy() operation in SQL.

+• Used to group the elements based on a property.

+• The output of the groupingBy() is going to be a Map<K,V>

+• There are three different versions of groupingBy().

+• groupingBy(classifier)

+• groupingBy(classifier,downstream)

+• groupingBy(classifier,supplier,downstream)

+#### Terminal Operations – partitioningBy()
+• partitioningBy() collector is also a kind of groupingBy().

+• partitioningBy() accepts a predicate as an input.

+• Return type of the collector is going to be Map<K,V>

+• The key of the return type is going to be a Boolean.

+• There are two different versions of partitioningBy()

+• partitioningBy(predicate)

+• partitioningBy(predicate,downstream) // downstream -> could be of any collector